-One of my biggest concerns when I first started using Norwex is that some of the Norwex Products are made in China.
+This was one of my biggest concerns when I first started using Norwex, and was contemplating becoming a Norwex consultant.
 As someone who tries her best to think global and act local, this worried me because as much as I loved the products, I didn’t want to support a company that was employing workers at unfair wages or providing unsafe working conditions.

-According to the 2011 global report that focused on Norwex doing business with China:
+According to the 2011 global report that focused on Norwex owning and operating their factory in China:

 - every staff member has access to healthcare and insurance.

 - the working conditions are clean and tempered,